 PRINCIPLE 1: LAY SOLID FOUNDATIONS FOR MANAGEMENT AND OVERSIGHT Compliance CGS References / Comments 1.1 Formalise and disclose the functions reserved to the board and those delegated to management.
-Yes 2, 3.3, 4.1 Yes No Yes No Yes Annual Reports Website CGS 3.5 3, 3.2, 3.3, 4.1 4.2 Annual Reports Website CGS a statement as to whether there is a procedure agreed by the board for directors to take independent professional advice at the expense of the company the term of office held by each director in office at the date of the annual report the names of members of the nomination committee and their attendance at meetings of the committee an explanation of any departures from best practice recommendations 2.1, 2.2, 2.3, 2.4 or 2.5.
-The following material should be made publicly available, ideally by posting it to the company's website in a clearly marked corporate governance section: a description of the procedure for the selection and appointment of new directors to the board the charter of the nomination committee or a summary of the role, rights, responsibilities and membership requirements for that committee the nomination committee's policy for the appointment of directors.
-PRINCIPLE 3: PROMOTE ETHICAL AND RESPONSIBLE DECISION-MAKING 3.1 Establish a code of conduct to guide the directors, the chief executive officer (or equivalent), the chief financial officer (or equivalent) and any other key executives as to: 3.1.1 the practices necessary to maintain confidence in the company's integrity 3.1.2 the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
-No 6 3.2 Disclose the policy concerning trading in company securities by directors officers and employees.
+Yes 2, 3.3, 4.1 1.2 Provide the information indicated in Guide to reporting on Principle 1.
+Yes Annual Reports The following material should be included in the corporate governance section of the annual report: Website CGS an explanation of any departure from best practice recommendation 1.1.
+The China is a second of the china is a seco The following material should be made publicly available, ideally by posting it to the company's website in a clearly marked corporate governance section: • the statement of matters reserved for the board or a summary of the board charter or the statement of delegated authority to management.
+PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE 2.1 A majority of the board should be independent directors.
+No 3.5 2.2 The chairperson should be an independent director No 3, 3.3, 3.5 2.3 The roles of chairperson and chief executive officer should not be exercised by the same individual.
+Yes 3, 3.2, 3.3, 4.1 2.4 The board should establish a nomination committee No 4.2 2.5 Provide the information indicated in Guide to reporting on Principle 2.
+Yes Annual Reports The following material should be included in the corporate governance section of the annual report: Website CGS • the skills, experience and expertise relevant to the position of director held by each director in office at the date of the annual report 003 • the names of the directors considered by the board to constitute independent directors and the company's materiality thresholds a statement as to whether there is a procedure agreed by the board for directors to take independent professional advice at the expense of the company • the term of office held by each director in office at the date of the annual report • the names of members of the nomination committee and their attendance at meetings of the committee • an explanation of any departures from best practice recommendations 2.1, 2.2, 2.3, 2.4 or 2.5.
+The following material should be made publicly available, ideally by posting it to the company's website in a clearly marked corporate governance section: • a description of the procedure for the selection and appointment of new directors to the board the charter of the nomination committee or a summary of the role, rights, responsibilities and membership requirements for that committee the nomination committee's policy for the appointment of directors.
+PRINCIPLE 3: PROMOTE ETHICAL AND RESPONSIBLE DECISION-MAKING 3.1 Establish a code of conduct to guide the directors, the chief executive officer (or equivalent), the chief financial officer (or equivalent) and any other key executives as to: No 6 3.1.1 the practices necessary to maintain confidence in the company's integrity 3.1.2 the responsibility and accountability of individuals for reporting and investigating reports of unethical practices.
+3.2 Disclose the policy concerning trading in company securities by directors officers and employees.
 Yes 3.8